OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/what-is-drupal.md

 Drupal core supports the creation of any number of workflow states, and the ability to define how a piece of content transitions between those states.
 It also supports moderation tools that allow revisions to a piece of content to go through an editorial review process before being published, while keeping the current version available.
 Revisions to content are tracked over time so you can review how things have changed.
 You define the workflow and rules, and Drupal will provide the related user interface automatically.

 Contributed modules can be added to provide additional features like scheduling, syndication, access control based on workflow state, and more.
-Drupal’s list building utility Views can be used to create landing pages tailored to users in different roles.
+Drupal’s list-building utility Views can be used to create landing pages tailored to users in different roles.
 Editors can see a list of all content awaiting publication, while authors can see their in-process drafts and writing assignments.

-Finally, robust user roles and permissions provide granular control over what different users can, and can not, do within the system.
+Finally, robust user roles and permissions provide granular control over what different users can, and cannot, do within the system.

 ## Choose the API specification that fits your needs